koso9/Bankruptcy-ML-Prediction/README.md

 4. Review generated visualizations and performance metrics in the `output` folder.

 ---

-## Next Steps
-This project addresses the challenge of predicting rare events like bankruptcy, especially with imbalanced datasets.
-While the results show promise, future enhancements will focus on:
-- **Boosting Recall for the Minority Class**: Explore cost-sensitive learning and further tuning of SMOTE variations.
-- **Dynamic Data Integration**: Incorporate real-time financial data for continuous risk monitoring.
-- **Explainability**: Apply interpretability techniques like SHAP and LIME to build trust and provide actionable insights for stakeholders.

 Feel free to reach out or contribute to this project for further improvements!